RicardoLera/EmbeddedNet/README.md

 <img src="https://render.githubusercontent.com/render/math?math={\displaystyle \color{gray}\   \frac{\partial L}{\partial I_{abc}} = \sum_{pq} \left [\frac{\partial O_{pqk}}{\partial I_{abc}} \frac{\partial L}{\partial O_{pqk}}  \right ] = \sum_{pq} \left [  \frac{\partial L}{\partial O_{pqk}} \sum_{ij} W_{ijk} \right ]   }">
 </p>

 Where, in this case, pq is the index of each neuron in the output layer *which connects to this specific input* and ij is the index of the specific weight *which connects that output to this input*.
-I'm still figuring out a better matemathical way to write this.
+I'm still figuring out a better mathematical way to write this.

 ### Other Layers